deco3500-2017/assigned-null/README.md

 ### 3.1 Decision Making
-Key decisions will be made during workshops and weekly catchup meetings.
+Key decisions will be made during workshops and weekly catch up meetings.
 Decisions will be made based upon examining the ideas/feasibility/supporting documents.
-If every team member is not convinced by the idea, then decision will be made by voting within the team.
-The idea with most votes is to be proceeded with.
-The idea is then reviewed with one of the tutors (if it’s a key decision) and worked on upon approval/advises provided.
+If a team member is not convinced by the idea, then decision will be made by voting within the team.
+The idea with most votes will be selected for development.
+Although it is first reviewed with one of the tutors (if it’s a key decision) and worked on upon approval with provided feedback.

 ### 3.2 Minor Issues
-If the team is lagging, initially the team will consult with one of the tutors to find the optimum way to correctly get to pace.
-The next plan would be for the team leader (Daniel) to set short and frequent milestones for each team member.
-Each member will update the team on the progress of the work twice a week.
+If the team is developing the product too slowly, we will consult with one of the tutors to find a way to get back on track.
+If that fails, the team leader (Daniel) will set short and frequent milestones for each team member.
+Every member will update the team on the progress of their work twice a week.
 If one of the team members is unavailable to work on the project for a duration, then the other 3 members divide the person’s work and complete it within a deadline.

 ### 3.3 Resolving Conflicts
-When a conflict arises within the team, all the team members meet to resolve the conflict.
-If everyone cannot meet at the same place and the conflict needs urgent attention, then all the team member connects through skype/facetime to resolve the conflict.
+When a conflict arises within the team, all members meet to resolve the conflict.
+If a meeting cannot be arranged and the conflict needs urgent attention, then all the team member will connect through skype or facetime to resolve the conflict.
 The views of each member involved in the conflict will be examined/discussed.
-If the conflict cannot be solved within the team, we shall seek the help of the tutors.
+If the conflict cannot be solved within the team, we shall seek the help of the course staff.
 Precautions shall be taken to avoid miscommunication which can lead into conflicts (making sure everybody is on the same page during meetings).

 ## 4.0 Communication
 ### 4.1 Communication methods
-Communication outside workshops will be done in weekly meetings which are scheduled on Tuesdays at 3-4pm at General Purpose South Building, Room 207.
-If the team is unable to meet on the scheduled time/place.
-Possibility of meeting and place/time of next meeting is discussed.
-If everyone in the team is unable to meet physically, then a conference call shall be setup using skype/facetime and the proceedings shall be discussed.
+Team meetings outside workshops will be done weekly on Tuesdays at 3-4pm at General Purpose South Building, Room 207.
+If the team is unable to meet on the scheduled time/place, then the details of a replacement meeting will be discussed.
+If everyone in the team is unable to meet physically, then a conference call will be set up using skype/facetime and the proceedings shall be discussed.
 Facebook Messenger group is used as the main channel for communication.
 Flies will be shared through Google Docs.
 Each file that is uploaded with be name with the following convention: “MemberName_AssignmentName_ModifiedDate_UpdatedTopic”

 ### 4.2 Reason for choice of Social Platforms
-Facebook messenger is a very popular convenient way to communicate by allowing its users to add documents/media into the chat which can help in providing better explanations.
-Most people have been using it and familiar with it.
-Google docs has been chosen for file sharing due to 2 main reasons.
-One being that it is integrated with google drive which allows its users to create multiple folders and has a huge storage space.
+Facebook Messenger is a very popular and convenient way to communicate between team members.
+This is due to the fact that most people have facebook downloaded on their phones and check it regularly.
+Which is also beneficial because people will not have to learn how to use the system.
+Messenger allows users to add documents/media into the chat which can help in providing better explanations between members of a group.

+Google docs has been chosen for file sharing due to two main reasons.
+One being that it is integrated with google drive, which allows its users to create multiple folders and has a huge storage space.
 The Folder structure is like windows folder structure and easy to understand/modify.
 It is very easy to share a folder or file with multiple people.
 Second is that a file on google docs can be updated simultaneously by 2 or more people whom it is shared with.
 This prevents multiple files being created and the hassle of integrating them.

 ## 5.0 Plan
 The project “StudyMates” has been finalized on week 6 and project proposal has been submitted for the same.
 The delivery date for the design prototype is on week 13 which includes Documentation, prototype and promo material.
 However, there are 3 standups on weeks 8, 10 and 12.
 Here goes our plan: